Convex-Dev/design/docs/cad/020_tokenomics/README.md

 - 75% for Coin Purchasers via the Release Curve
 - 25% for contributor and ecosystem awards

+#### Reserve accounts

+The genesis MUST create a set of reserve accounts (`#0` to `#7`) which represent unissued coins.
+Such coins MUST NOT be considered part of the current coin supply.

+By reserving these accounts, we maintain the invariant that the total supply cap of 1,000,000,000 Convex Gold is constant and coins cannot be created or destroyed, but the majority of these are not yet part of the current total supply.

+Any cryptographic keys for reserve accounts MUST be kept securely and governed according to the release tokenomics described in this CAD.
+The Convex Foundation will use air-gapped systems initially for this purpose.

+#### Genesis account

+The genesis of the network MUST include a genesis account (currently `#11`) that is responsible for initial distribution of Convex Coins to start up the network.

+The genesis account MUST receive funds from one or more reserve accounts to handle initial coin issuance for the following purposes:
+- Performing any network setup transactions
+- Establishing the first peer on the network
+- Making initial coin distributions to early purchasers and contributors

+The genesis account MUST NOT have access to the majority of the reserve account funds, beyond what is necessary for the above.

 ### Release Curve

 Coin purchases MUST be priced in fiat currency or equivalent, consistent with the Release Curve defined in this section.